 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
 Today we've got yet another Tetris game from EA, not one, but two MLB titles, a cute endless runner, a new take on Breakout, a pirate math game, and another marble puzzler.
 Read More

 It's the first of May, and you all know what that means: free access to the MLB At Bat app for T-Mobile subscribers starts today!
 Tmo's multi-year contract with Major League Baseball gives its customers free access to the video and audio streaming app.
 Normally the app and the service are part of the expensive MLB.tv game streaming package, or a separate purchase of $3 a month or $20 a year.
 Read More

 Ah, fantasy sports: the Dungeons and Dragons of the jock world.
 There are more than a few options for you to spend your fantasy money on, but ESPN's seems to be the first that's ready for the 2013 baseball season.
 So if you've just got to get your lineup ready for the big office matchup weeks in advance of opening day, feel free to download ESPN Fantasy Baseball.

 The app has all the new players, trades, and updated stats that fantasy sports depend on.
-Picks and match-ups will be synced with ESPN's servers, and you can access all of it through the main web interface.
 Read More